ossf/scorecard/checks/checks.md

 ## SAST

 This check tries to determine if the project uses static code analysis systems.
 SAST tool may prevent known classes of bugs to be inadvertently introduced in the codebase.
-A a low score is considered `Medium` risk.
+A low score is considered `Medium` risk.
 The checks currently looks for known Github apps such as [github-code-scanning](https://securitylab.github.com/tools/codeql) (codeql) and sonarcloud in the recent (~30) merged PRs.
 The check also looks for the use of "github/codeql-action" in a github workflow.

 **Remediation steps**